eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.xslt/README.md

 ### Basic Example

-A simple but complete XSLT transformaion looks like following example, which was taken from [here](https://en.wikipedia.org/wiki/Java_API_for_XML_Processing#Example).
+A simple but complete XSLT transformation looks like following example, which was taken from [here](https://en.wikipedia.org/wiki/Java_API_for_XML_Processing#Example).

 **input XML**